isyan/gigabyte-z390-aorus-pro-wifi-opencore-hackintosh-install-guide/README.md

 # Hackintosh Opencore 0.6.3 and MacOS Catalina 10.15.7
 insert system info here

 ## DISCLAIMER - This guide was made to help those with similar hardware who's trying to hackintosh via Opencore 0.6.3.
-Follow at your own risk.
-THIS GUIDE WILL BE CONSTANTLY UPDATED
+FOLLOW AT YOUR OWN RISK!

 ## Hardware